isomerpages/imda-sgdigitaloffice/_programmes/1b-faq.md

 No. Each monthly draw will draw from only qualifying transactions from the previous qualifying month.
 E.g. the December 2020 draw will draw from qualifying transactions that took place in November 2020.

 **Are my lucky draw chances accumulated across the entire qualifying period?**
 No. The chances are only accumulated within each qualifying month and will not be rolled over or extended to the next qualifying month.
-E.g. you spend $100 in November 2020, you will receive 100 chances for the December 2020 draw.
-You send $50 in December 2020, you will receive 50 chances for the January 2021 draw.
+E.g. if you spend $20 in November 2020, you will receive 20 chances for the December 2020 draw.
+If you spend $50 in December 2020, you will receive 50 chances for the January 2021 draw.

 **I am a stallholder.
 How do I stand a chance to win?**
 You can encourage your customers to use e-payment at your stall.
 For every S$1.00 spent, your customer can earn 1 chance at the lucky draw (capped at 100 chances per transaction).
 When your customer is selected to win any of the prizes, you will also win $500.